julianocosta89/otel-lab/lab/src/otel-collector/README.md

           exporters: [debug, otlp]
       ```

-    > [!NOTE]
-    > As Jaeger only supports Traces, we are just using it on the `exporters` for the Traces pipeline.
+      > **As Jaeger only supports Traces, we are just using it on the `exporters` for the Traces pipeline.**
       >
-    > Another point to highlight is the `spanmetrics` connector.
+      > **Another point to highlight is the `spanmetrics` connector.
 Connectors join two pipelines by using
-    the end of one pipeline as an exporter, while acting as a receiver for the start of a second pipeline.
+      the end of one pipeline as an exporter, while acting as a receiver for the start of a second pipeline.**

 ## Configuring the `compose.yaml` file